bluntwizard/steam_deck_dub_edition/CONTRIBUTING.md

 ## License

-By contributing to the Steam Deck DUB Edition, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).
+By contributing to the Grimoire, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).